xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 For deploys, there are a couple more settings needed besides the ones you did for provisioning:

-* repo (required) - git URL of your Bedrock-based WordPress project (in SSH format: git@github.com:roots/bedrock.git)
+* repository (required) - git URL of your Bedrock-based WordPress project (in SSH format: git@github.com:roots/bedrock.git)
-* repo_subtree_path (optional) - relative path to your Bedrock/WP directory in your repo if its not the root (like site in roots-example-project)
+* repo_subtree_path (optional) - relative path to your Bedrock/WP directory in your repository if its not the root (like site in roots-example-project)
 * branch (optional) - the git branch to deploy (default: master)

 You can deploy with a single command: